-Figure 6.- Superstructure for the composition adjustment Bypass: It may be possible that the stream does not need any adjustment in the CO:H2 ratio due to the operating conditions at the reformer.
+It may be possible that the stream does not need any adjustment in the $CO:H_2$ ratio due to the operating conditions at the reformer.
 Thus, a bypass is also allowed.

+H2 Membrane/PSA System

-H2 Membrane / PSA system: The stream to be treated in the membrane / PSA system for the recovery of pure hydrogen [50] will have to be adjusted in terms of temperature to 25 °C, and pressure of 4.5 bar assuming that there is a 10% loss in the previous PSA system.
-The compression is modelled assuming polytropic behaviour to determine the final temperature and energy required.
-As a result of the cool down, water condenses in HX 10.
+The stream to be treated in the membrane/PSA system for the recovery of pure hydrogen [50] will have to be cooled down to $25^{\circ}$ C, and compressed up to 4.5 bar assuming that there is a 10% loss in the previous PSA system.
+The compression is modeled assuming polytropic behavior to determine the final temperature and energy required.
+As a result of the cooling, water condenses in HX 3.
 The amount condensed is determined by the saturation conditions of the exiting gas.
 In this PSA it is assumed that only hydrogen is eliminated from the stream with an efficiency of 1 (100%).
 The other gases pass though.
 Finally, all the streams mix adiabatically.
-3.5.-CO2 removal by PSA system.